 In producing this book, the EOC's aims are multi-fold.
 First, by discussing typical discrimination cases, the Commission hopes to encourage those who face similar situations to seek redress.
-The cases can also deepen the understanding of employers and service providers on their legal responsibilities.
-Additionally, the cases clarify the application of the anti-discrimination ordinances and raise awareness of one's rights and responsibilities.
+In addition to clarifying the application of the anti-discrimination ordinances and raising awareness of one's rights and responsibilities, the cases can also deepen the understanding among employers and service providers of their legal responsibilities.

-Furthermore, the cases serve to illustrate how the Commission approaches and handles complaints.
-The EOC is dedicated to maintaining transparency in its work.
+Furthermore, the EOC is dedicated to maintaining transparency in its work.
 It is hoped that the cases will provide a clearer understanding of the EOC's complaint-handling process and considerations.
+At all stages of the complaint-handling process, the EOC adopts a "victim-centric" approach, which recognises and pays special attention to the special needs of victims while adhering to the principles of fairness and impartiality.

 Finally, the EOC hopes that the cases can concretely demonstrate its commitment to creating a more equitable society.
 Discrimination is an issue that affects everyone.
-Only by working together, raising awareness and putting in place preventive measures can we eradicate discrimination and achieve a fairer and better city for all.
+Only by working together, raising awareness and putting in place preventive measures can we eradicate discrimination and achieve a fairer and better society for all.